Requesting a quote

 information.

-in transactionRequest object is PSBT (partially signed bitcoin
+data in transactionRequest object is PSBT (partially signed bitcoin

 transaction) and memo needs to be retrieved from PSBT by decoding it.Retrieving memo from PSBT